zairydevsinc/blog-App/README.md

 # Blog Application ( ROR )
-This repository is used to add the code of my first ROR application
+This repository is used to add the code of my first ROR application.
+All the files are in dev branch.